(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Ben Shapiro is known as a witty right-wing conservative.
 In connection with that, it is expected that he loves to trash social justice warriors if he has the time.
 He discussed the social problems, including gender pronouns and identity politics.

 St-Pierre is a retired UFC champion.
-Even though most of you might expect that the conversation will be all about his life in MMA, St-Pierre also discusses his story of being bullied during his childhood days and how he met his bully years ago.
+Even though most of you might expect that the conversation will be about his life in MMA, St-Pierre also discusses his story of being bullied during his childhood and how he met his bully years ago.

 They also talk about time restrictive eating, also known as Intermittent Fasting, where St-Pierre states he feels better working out while fasting!
 He feels sharper.